codewars/docs/content/concepts/kata/training-routines.md

 ### Random

 All of the training routines give you a random kata, this routine is as random as it gets.

+### Training by Practice and Repeatition

+On the Codewars dashboard you will always find a kata that you can train with.
+These kata are chosen at random based on a training routine.
+If you select "Practice and Repeat" routine then you will only be given kata you have already trained on.
+This is an excellent way to hone your skills.
+Repeatedly completing the same kata will allow you to discover and master efficient ways of handling common programming tasks.

+You can learn more about training routines [here](/concepts/kata/training_routines).

+On Codewars the idea of repetition is encouraged at your own pace.
+You will not be pressured to repeat kata you have already completed.
+If you struggle on a kata it is recommended that you save it to a [collection](/concepts/kata/collections/) and revisit the kata later.
+Even doing a kata just once will often give you some of the value that would normally only come from repetition.
+This is because after you complete a kata, and your solution is fresh within your mind, you are shown the solutions of other warriors.
+This can often lead to an epiphany that you otherwise would have to have found on your own over time.